Reading Time: 3 minutes

 When thinking of installing Windows 8, a lot of people immediately think about buying a new machine or at least upgrade some parts of the computer to make it run with the latest.
 But the truth is you may not need to upgrade or buy a new PC.
 Remember the days when Windows Vista was released.
 After the successful Win XP, Microsoft released Vista which boasts about giving the windows line a very new look.
 But Vista was a total disaster.
-Forget the never ending bug issues in Vista, what people hated most about Vista was its high end hardware requirement.
+Forget the never-ending bug issues in Vista, what people hated most about Vista was its high-end hardware requirement.
 To make it worse, even the basic requirement suggested by Microsoft was not enough it to run Vista well.
 It was as if Microsoft was forcing people to buy a new computer with a better configuration in order to experience their latest OS.
 Microsoft was even accused of collaborating with their partners to increase their computer sales.

 To cut the story short, Microsoft learned from their bitter experience.
 When they released Windows 7, they made it sure it was “Vista Capable”.
 In other words, if you have a configuration good enough to run Vista properly, then you should be able to install Windows 7 as well.
 Before letting you know if your computer is compatible with Windows 8, let’s see the minimum configuration requirement for Windows 8.

-To run windows 8 in your PC or laptop, you should have a 1GHz or more faster processor.
+To run Windows 8 in your PC or laptop, you should have a 1GHz or faster processor.
 Most of the computers released after the year 2000 qualify for it.
 Faster the processor, better the performance of your computer.